StateFarm-STEM/hablogger/c/arduino/lesson6/README.md

 ```

 ### Trouble shooting
-- Unplug the Arduino and check all of the connections ard try running it agian
+- Unplug the Arduino and check all of the connections and try running it again
-- Sd card formating needs to be fat32 or the program will not run
+- Sd card formatting needs to be fat32 or the program will not run
-- GPS not reading cooridinates is likley caused by obstruction of the signal so moving outside may be necessary
+- GPS not reading coordinates is likely caused by obstruction of the signal so moving outside may be necessary